AviatrixSystems/Docs/HowTos/design_pattern_ipmotion.rst

 --------------------------------

-IPmotion over private link such as Direct Connect provides consistent bandwidth and latency as well as requlartory compliance for certain industry.
+IPmotion over private link such as Direct Connect provides consistent bandwidth and latency as well as regulatory compliance for certain industry.

 When IPmotion is deployed over Direct Connect, data is not encrypted in flight.